-In FFY 2017, the UC CalFresh Nutrition Education Program provided evidence-based nutrition education to CalFresh recipients and other low-income individuals and families at approximately 70 sites in Santa Clara County.
-The program supported approximately 52 PSE changes that encourage physical activity and healthy eating.
-Approximately 140 extenders were trained and supported in providing nutrition education.
+In FFY2018, the UC CalFresh Nutrition Education Program provided evidence-based nutrition education to CalFresh recipients and other low-income individuals and families at approximately 60 sites in Santa Clara County.
+The program supported approximately 28 PSE changes that encourage physical activity and healthy eating.